 Some other key aspects of the BlockFi credit card include:

-- An extra 2 percent APY on top of BlockFi’s current stablecoin APY for those who hold GUSD, PAX or the aforementioned USD Coin in a BlockFi interest account
+- An extra 2 percent APY on top of BlockFi’s current stablecoin APY for those who hold GUSD, PAX or USD Coin in a BlockFi interest account

 - A rebate of 0.25 percent of cardholders’ crypto trading volume (paid in bitcoin), up to $500 in bitcoin each month (excluding stablecoin to stablecoin trades)

 The Gemini Credit Card will give cardholders up to 3 percent cash back (paid in bitcoin or a different cryptocurrency) on dining purchases, 2 percent back on groceries and 1 percent on other purchases.
-That’s not bad for a no annual fee card, but you can probably do better.
-Gemini will dole out those rewards as most transactions process, unlike most cards which distribute rewards monthly.
-And the card will come with World Mastercard benefits such as a free ShopRunner membership and discounts from Lyft, DoorDash and others.
+It will come with World Mastercard benefits such as a free ShopRunner membership and discounts from Lyft, DoorDash and others.